wsjr/BlockchainND/P4/express-app/README.md

 **1. Validates User Request**

 This allow users to submit their request using their wallet address.
 Requests are timestamped and put in mempool and is valid for validationWindow duration.
-If the validationWindow expires, the request is removed from the mempool.
+If the validationWindow expires, the request is removed from the mempool and proceeding actions should be blocked until a new request validation is submitted.

 Example: